dam-przyb/aiweeklypicks/.ai/ui/reports-view-implementation-plan.md

    - Props: `initialSort`, `initialOrder`, `otherParams`.
    - On change: update URL params, reset `page=1`, navigate.
 5. Implement `ReportList` (astro/SSR) in `src/components/ReportList.astro` that repeats `ReportCard` for items.
 6. Implement `ReportCard` (astro/SSR) in `src/components/ReportCard.astro` with Tailwind layout and link to `/reports/[slug]`.
+Optionally wrap the anchor with `PrefetchLink` for hover prefetch on desktop.
 7. Implement `PaginationControls` (astro/SSR) in `src/components/PaginationControls.astro` that renders Prev/Next and page indicators; preserve query params.
 8. Implement `EmptyState` (astro/SSR) with reset link to `/`.
 9. Create types for view models under `src/types.ts` extensions or local `src/components/types.ts` (keep view-only types local to the view): `ReportListItemViewModel`, `SortStateViewModel`, `URLSearchParamsLike`.
 10. Map DTO to VM in `index.astro` after fetch: format `published_at` to ISO `YYYY-MM-DD` and build `publishedAtLocalTooltip`.
+11. Implement `PrefetchLink` island in `src/components/islands/PrefetchLink.tsx`; choose `'route'` prefetch by default; disable on touch devices.
-11. Styling: Apply Tailwind 4 classes; use Shadcn/ui primitives only in the React island.
+12. Styling: Apply Tailwind 4 classes; use Shadcn/ui primitives only in the React island.
-12. Accessibility: Ensure focus outlines, labels, and `aria-*` attributes on controls; keyboard operation ok.
+13. Accessibility: Ensure focus outlines, labels, and `aria-*` attributes on controls; keyboard operation ok.
-13. Manual QA: Verify defaults (`published_at desc`), sorting changes, pagination, empty state, and error states for malformed URLs.
+14. Manual QA: Verify defaults (`published_at desc`), sorting changes, pagination, empty state, error states for malformed URLs, and non-intrusive prefetch behavior (desktop only).